eleanorhealth/go-athenahealth/README.md

 All methods that perform network or filesystem IO will accept a context for idiomatic propagation.

 While not yet consistently applied across this repo, required fields should be surfaced as top-level arguments in method signatures (including path parameters, query parameters, and request body fields) while optional fields should be embedded as pointer fields in an optional pointer struct.
-The aim is to provide a consistent and natural pattern for interacting with this client interface as well as to add compile-time safety to required fields.
+The aim is to provide a clear, consistent, and self-documenting interface for required vs. optional fields as well as to add compile-time safety to required fields.

 ### Required and Optional Fields